 It’s also a matter of equipment: Get a pressure cooker and a crock-pot.
 The pressure cooker lets you prepare delicious meals in a fraction of time (ideal for soups, stews, legumes, etc.).
 The crock pot, meanwhile, makes it possible to cook your supper slowly and safely, without any supervision, while you are at work.
 Just put all the ingredients in the crock pot in the morning and voila, when you return, there will be a warm and comforting dinner waiting for you, as well as a wonderful aroma in the house!

 With all the culinary magazines, cookbooks and food shows on TV and Internet resources, it is practically impossible to run out of ideas!
 Our can certainly be of help to you, but it will be even better if you follow our menus that almost exclusively use fresh seasonal produce, besides being suited to different tastes and health conditions.
 If you have young children at home, try out the recipes that have the “Cook for Kids” symbol ( ).
-We have approximately 1,000.
+We have over 500.